carpentries/instructor-training/_episodes/08-motivation.md

 > For example,
 > editing a text file seems like a simple task,
 > but most graphical editors save things to the user's desktop or home directory.
-> If people need to run shell commands on the files they've edited,
+> If people need to run shell commands on the files they have edited,
 > a substantial fraction will not be able to navigate to the right directory without help.
 > If this seems like a small problem to you,
 > please revisit the discussion of [expert awareness gap]({{ page.root }}{% link _episodes/03-expertise.md %}#expertise-and-teaching).